Presidents Cup Competition

 1. the referee and the opposing coach before departing from the game site; and

-2. the Presidents Cup Committee within twenty-four (24) hours of the kick-off time of the game being protested.
+2. the Presidents Cup Chairman within twenty-four (24) hours of the kick-off time of the game being protested.

 Protest Documents and Fees

-A protest shall be decided by a Protests Committee composed of the members of the Presidents Cup Committee and up to three others appointed by the Presidents Cup.
+Protest Decisions - The Presidents Cup Director will apply all Presidents Cup Rules to the protest and will determine the validity of the protest.
+If a protest is determined to be valid, a committee will be formed to hear this protest.
+A protest shall be decided by a Protests Committee composed of the Director of the Presidents Cup and up to three others appointed by the Presidents Cup Director.

-The decision of the Protests Committee may be appealed to the Adjudication Committee of VYSA.
+The decision of the Presidents Cup Director in determining a valid protest and/or a decision of a hearing committee may be appealed to the Adjudication Committee of VYSA.
 The appeal must be submitted in writing within forty-eight (48) hours of receipt of the

 Other Matters for Adjudication